AryaShah07/Real_time_object_detection_yolo/README.md

 Real-Time Object Detection using YOLOv8
-This project is about detecting objects in real time with YOLOv8.
-The model can take input from images, videos, or even a webcam and highlight the detected objects with bounding boxes.
+This project detects objects in real time using YOLOv8.
+The model can take input from images, videos, or a webcam and highlight detected objects with bounding boxes.

 ✨ Features
 Train the model on a custom dataset

 Run detection on images, videos, or live camera

-Save the results with bounding boxes and labels
+Save results with bounding boxes and labels

 Check accuracy and performance using evaluation metrics

 ❓ Why YOLOv8?
 We decided to use YOLOv8 because:

-It gives good accuracy while being fast
+Good accuracy while being fast

-It is easy to train and test in one framework
+Easy to train and test in one framework

-It has many tutorials and documentation available
+Extensive tutorials and documentation available

-It supports transfer learning with pretrained weights
+Supports transfer learning with pretrained weights

-(We are aware that YOLOv11 is newer and gives better results, but YOLOv8 is more stable, easier to use, and well supported right now.
-So we selected YOLOv8 for this project.)
+Note: YOLOv11 is newer and may give better results, but YOLOv8 is more stable, easier to use, and well supported, so we selected it for this project.

 📦 Required Python Libraries
 Library	Purpose